 How do I pick a cause for my company to work with?

 If your goal is to attract young local workers, let them tell you — look around Facebook, Twitter, and the local news to find the underdogs who need a champion.
 By researching from the viewpoint of a Millennial you’ll easily find a local cause to support.
 As the old adage goes, “Think globally, act locally”: pick a group in need of your support that represents the bigger picture.
 Choose a cause that gets behind those in need of education or medical care, or create a work atmosphere that offers local youth a chance to be mentored by one of your employees to learn how to write code or work with new technology.
 These new business models will develop the workforce around you, and as your business grows and mentored children grow up, they can intern, become employees, and eventually be mentors themselves.

-If you’re ready to invigorate your staff, improve sales, and reduce overhead, it’s time to shake things up by giving back.
+If you’re ready to invigorate your staff, improve sales, encourage company culture, and reduce overhead, it’s time to shake things up by giving back.
 Get to know young workers and establish partnerships with local schools, find a need that isn’t being filled, and create growth through giving.
 This isn’t a passing fad — it’s the progressive model being embraced by the biggest corporations — and it works!